fransjacobs/model-railway/README.md

 I started this project out of curiosity (and fun!) to see how far I could take automation on a model railroad without relying on closed, commercial systems.
 Along the way, it has grown into a full tool that:

-- Works with real hardware like DCC-EX, Märklin CS2/CS3, ESU ECoS, and HSI-S88.
+- Works with command stations like DCC-EX, Märklin CS2/CS3, ESU ECoS, and HSI-S88.
 - Lets you run in Autopilot mode or drive manually with a Driver Cab.
 - Shows live sensor and switch feedback on your layout.
 - Includes a Virtual Command Station, so you can try things out even without hardware.